-- The clearance of existing vegetation within areas marked for development: - Major earthworks associated with the installation of infrastructure, such as roads, services and houses; - The creation of three drainage basins.
+- The clearance of existing vegetation within areas marked for development; - Major earthworks associated with the installation of infrastructure, such as roads, services and houses; - The creation of drainage basins.

-Works are expected to commence upon receiving all applicable permits and consent in early 2014 and are to be completed within five years.
+Works are expected to commence upon receiving all applicable permits and consent in 2014 and are to be completed within five years.

-Predicted Impact on the Potential Archaeological Resource
+7.3 Predicted Impact on the Potential Archaeological Resource

 On the basis of the archaeological fieldwork detailed in this report, no sites of Aboriginal cultural heritage are likely to be impacted by the proposed subdivision in the western precinct.
 The proposed subdivision in the eastern precinct will impact on artefact scatter Fernhill Mulgoa 7 (#45-5-3242) and Fernhill Mulgoa 12 (#45-5-3230).
+However, large parts of the site Fernhill Mulgoa 12 (#45-5-3230) will not be affected by the proposed subdivision and will remain undisturbed during the construction process.
+These areas include parts of the southern ridgeline and north-eastern ridgeline which included the highest concentrations of artefacts.

 While the clearance of existing vegetation is unlikely to significantly impact upon any archaeological material present, there is likely to be the greatest impact from the excavation work associated with the construction of roads and houses within eastern precinct and from excavation and construction of infrastructure associated with the residential subdivision.
-These works are focused in the locations shown on Figure 8.1, although the impacts are likely to occur across the entire eastern precinct.
+These works are focused in the locations shown on Figure 7.1.